sweirich/pi-forall/compose.md

 # Pi-Forall: How to use and implement a dependently-typed language

-These notes are an abridged form of the OPLSS notes, and were used for a technical keynote at the Compose conference, Friday January 30, 2015.
+These notes are an abridged form of the OPLSS notes, and were used for a technical keynote at the [Compose conference](composeconference.org), Friday January 30, 2015.

-The Compose organizers have posted a [video](https://www.youtube.com/watch?v=6klfKLBnz9k) of the entire talk.
-The slides for the [first part of the talk](compose15.pdf) are available here.
-That first part considered an extended example of the use of dependent types:
+The Compose organizers have posted a [video](https://www.youtube.com/watch?v=6klfKLBnz9k) of the entire two hour talk.
+The slides for the [first part of the talk](compose15.pdf) are available.
+That first part considered an extended example of the use of dependent
+types:

  * [Lambda0.pi](master/test/Lambda0.pi) - The starting point.
 A simple, environment
  based interpreter for the lambda calculus with function and natural numbers.
 This